thybzi/styledoc/README.md

   *Default value for HTTP mode:* `document.title`
   *Default value for FS mode:* `''`
 * **iframe_delay**: Delay (ms) before refreshing iframe height
   This delay is needed to render preview item iframe page, measure its height, and then apply this height to `<iframe>` element itself
-  Not needed if PhantomJS is used.
-  *Default value:* `2000`
+  Also sets delay before first window resize that resizes iframes *Default value:* `2000`
-* **use_phantomjs**: (FS mode only) Use PhantomJS to pre-measure and pre-set preview iframes height values (so iframe delay is not needed)
+* **use_phantomjs**: (FS mode only) Use PhantomJS to pre-measure and pre-set preview iframes height values (so iframe loads without additional delay)
   Requires PhantomJS to be installed in system
   *Default value:* `false`
 * **phantomjs_viewport**: (FS mode only) Viewport size for PhantomJS instances